 Even if heartworms do not seem to be a problem in your local area, there are many factors to consider.
 Your community may have a greater incidence of heartworm disease than you realize.
 Neglected dogs and some wildlife can be carriers of heartworms.
 Heartworm disease is also spreading to new regions of the country each year.
 The wind can blow mosquitoes great distances.
 Relocating pets to previously uninfected areas also contribute to the spread of the disease.

 Heartworm disease is a serious, progressive disease.
-The earlier it is detected, the better the chances the pet will recover.
+The disease needs to be detected early to give the pet the best chance to recover.
 When a dog or cat is infected with heartworms there are few, if any, early signs of disease.
-So detecting their presence with a heartworm test administered by a veterinarian is important.
+So detecting their presence with a heartworm test is important.
 The test requires just a small blood sample from your pet.
 It works by detecting the presence of heartworm proteins.
 Results are obtained within a day.

 Annual testing is necessary in dogs that have not been given prevention or have been given prevention inconsistently.
-Even dogs that have been given prevention consistently should be tested at least every other year.
+Also, dogs that have been given prevention consistently should be tested every other year.
 This ensures that the prevention program is working.
 Dogs can still become infected even though heartworm medications are highly effective .
 If you miss just one dose of a monthly medication—or give it late—it can leave your dog unprotected.
-Even if you give the medication as recommended, your dog may spit out or vomit a heartworm pill or rub off a topical medication.
+Even if you give the medication as recommended, your dog may spit out or vomit a heartworm pill.
+Also, your dog may rub off a topical medication.
 You won’t know your dog needs treatment if you don’t get your dog tested.